NEW: Meet our new Courthouse Navigators: staff trained to help you at the courthouse and answer your questions. Click Here

 Please complete this form and present it to the court which is handling your case.
 Some courts will accept this form by email.
 You can send email through links on our Locations page.
 Alternative means of submitting an accommodation request, such as by personal interview or a tape recording, will be made available to qualified individuals with disabilities upon request to court staff.

-Upon receiving the form the court will provide a response as soon as reasonably possible.
 For additional detailed information about the Maricopa County Superior Court's Title II ADA policies, please read Maricopa County Superior Court's Notice of Court Access Information for Persons with Disabilities.

 Hearing Impaired?